-A lot of moms think they need to pump in order to maintain strong milk supply - but don’t feel pressured.
+A lot of moms think they need to start pumping in order to maintain strong milk supply - but don’t feel pressured.
 Breastfeeding your baby on demand is the best way to maintain milk supply.
 If your baby is gaining weight and has enough wet and dirty diapers, you don’t need to worry about adding pumping to your breastfeeding routine.

-However, there are a lot of great reasons to introduce pumping: to create a stash for returning to work, girls’ night, date night, a trip to the spa… but we digress.
+However, there are a lot of great reasons to start breast pumping: to create a stash for returning to work, girls’ night, date night, a trip to the spa… but we digress.
 You can also add pumping sessions to give your supply a boost if you feel like it’s starting to slip.
 Trying to work pumping into your day can be a little daunting at first, but here are some suggestions to get you started.

 When is the best time to pump?

 If baby has just fed and is full and happy (or even better – sleeping!), but your breasts don’t feel empty, adding a pumping session can increase your milk production over time.
 Why?
 Your body is pretty amazing.
 Over the first 6-12 weeks, it’s working to regulate your milk supply so you have just the right amount baby needs.
 If there’s milk left in the breast after a feed, your body thinks it’s made too much and will start to produce a little less.
 If you want to have extra milk or increase your supply, expressing milk after breastfeeding will signal to your body that this milk is needed, and it will continue to make more.